galeo/transient-showcase/README.md

 ### Early return

 Sometimes you can complete your work without asking the user for more input.
-In the custom body for a prefix, if you decline to call `transient-setup`, then the command will just exit with no problems.
+In the custom body for a prefix, if you decline to call<code>transient-setup</code> then the command will just exit with no problems.

 Below is a nested transient.

 -   The body form of the nested child can return early without loading a new transient
--   The parent uses `transient--do-recurse` to make it's child "return" to it
+-   The parent uses<code>transient--do-recurse</code>to make it's child "return" to it
--   The "radiations" command in the child explicitly overrides this, using `transient--do-exit` so that it *does not* return to the parent
+-   The "radiations" command in the child explicitly overrides this, using<code>transient--do-exit</code>so that it *does not* return to the parent

-These possible values for `:transient` change between transient versions.
+These possible values for<code>:transient</code>change between transient versions.
 See the [transient](info:transient#Transient State) manual.

 ```elisp